fables-tales/rubyfmt/CONTRIBUTING.md

-# Setup
+# Contributing

-1. make sure you have a recent-ish rust/cargo toolchain
+## Requirements

-2. ensure you have at least ruby 2.6 installed
+Make sure you have a recent-ish Rust/Cargo toolchain.
+You can [check what version is used in CI](https://github.com/search?q=repo%3Afables-tales%2Frubyfmt%20toolchain%3A&type=code), but most recent versions should work fine.

 # Day to day tasks